norbert-acedanski/norbert-acedanski/README.md

 - Currently, working on 4 projects: Supernatural Guide, Ciphers, Piano pieces list preparation and Family Tree graph
 - 2024 Goals: Contribute more and create some awsome projects
-- Fun fact: I love to experiment with Arduino and play piano
+- Fun fact: I have a Youtube channel and Instagram account with my piano versions of songs and pieces.
+Check it out below! :)

 ### Connect with me: